December 2024

 October 2014-

-Deidre Allen with her parents Carlos and Debbie celebrating 37-years of marriage
+Deidre Allen with her parents Carlos and Debbie

 Carlos and Debbie Allen of 1907 Maryland Avenue have several milestones to celebrate this month,including their marriage of 37 years and their move to Eastgate 30 years ago.
 They have three adult children, Camille (David) Douglas of Michigan, Aubrey and Deidre Allen, both of Columbus, and one granddaughter, Taria Douglas.
 Debbie is originally from Chicago while Carlos is an East High School and Ohio State University graduate with a degree in Parks & Recreation.
 Carlos and Debbie met while attending Western Illinois University in Macomb and married within 9 months of meeting.